tiagodsilva/tiagodsilva.github.io/assets/pdf/slides/generalization_gfn.typ

     - The former can be *relaxed* by redefining $L$ as $L'(theta, x) = min(L(theta, x), B)$ for a sufficiently large $B in RR$.

-    - Stationarity is an good *first approximation* when dealing with *static* datasets.
+    - Stationarity is a good *first approximation* when dealing with *static* datasets.

   #box(